-A student who wishes to apply for admission to Rhodes may do so any time after the end of his/her junior year in high school.
-Students may apply using the Common Application (www.commonapp.org).
+An applicant who wishes to apply for admission to Rhodes may do so any time after the end of his/her/their junior year in high school.
+Applicants may apply using the Common Application (www.commonapp.org).
 No application fee is required for first-year or transfer students.

 Admission to Rhodes is competitive.

-In addition to the application for admission, first-year students must submit an official high school transcript, standardized test scores (SAT or ACT), a secondary school report, a teacher evaluation, and a midyear report.
-In addition to submitting the same application supporting documents as all other first-year students, home-schooled students must submit the results of two SAT Subject Tests from areas other than English or mathematics.
+In addition to the application for admission, first-year applicants must submit an official high school transcript, a secondary school report, a teacher evaluation, and a midyear report (Regular Decision only).
+Applicants may provide standardized test scores (SAT or ACT) which can be self-reported.
+In addition to submitting the same application supporting documents as all other first-year applicants, home-schooled applicants are strongly recommended to participate in an interview with an admission counselor and may submit the results of two SAT Subject Tests from areas other than English or Mathematics.
 The deadlines for submitting the application for admission and all supporting documents are referenced in the following Early Decision Plans, Early Action Plan, and Regular Decision Plan sections.
-Please note that all accepted students are automatically considered for competitive scholarships and fellowships.
+Please note that all accepted applicants are automatically considered for competitive scholarships.
 Transcripts and other documents required for admission become part of the permanent file of an enrolled student and cannot be returned or legally copied for the student or parent.

-The College is a member of the National Association for College Admission Counseling (NACAC) and endorses the principles contained in the Association’s Code of Ethics and Professional Practices.
+The College is a member of the National Association for College Admission Counseling (NACAC) and endorses the principles contained in the Association’s Guide to Ethical Practice in College Admission.

 Admission Selection Process

 Academic Record.
-A student’s academic record is of primary importance in the admission selection process.
-Applicants must complete in high school sixteen or more academic units, including at least four years of English, two years of the same foreign language (classical or modern), two years of laboratory science and two years of history or social science.
+An applicant's academic record is of primary importance in the admission selection process.
+Applicants must complete sixteen or more academic units in high school, including at least four years of English, two years of the same foreign language (classical or modern), two years of laboratory science and two years of history or social science.
 Furthermore, applicants are expected to have completed the mathematics course sequence Algebra I, Geometry, and Algebra II or their equivalent.
 A fourth year of high school mathematics, including trigonometry and advanced algebra is especially important for students who plan to study mathematics, natural science, computer science, economics or business administration.
-Students with slightly different high school curricula may be considered only if their records in other respects clearly indicate readiness for Rhodes’ program of study.
-Applicants are expected to be in the process of receiving a high school diploma or G.E.D.
+Applicants with slightly different high school curricula may be considered only if their records in other respects clearly indicate readiness for Rhodes’ program of study.
+Applicants are expected to have received or be in the process of receiving a high school diploma or G.E.D.

-Student Interest.
+Applicant Interest.
 A visit to the Rhodes campus (in addition to other demonstrations of interest) can be a deciding factor in making an admission decision.
-Interest may also be demonstrated by meeting with an admission officer locally or personally corresponding with the admission office.
-A student’s ability to pay may be a deciding factor when considering applicants who rank within the lowest range of admissible students.
+Interest may also be demonstrated by meeting with an admission officer locally, virtually or personally corresponding with the Office of Admission.
+An applicant's ability to pay may be a deciding factor when considering applicants who rank within the lowest range of admissible students.

-The Dean of Admission has the discretion to deny any student admission to Rhodes College.
+The Vice President for Enrollment has the discretion to deny any application to Rhodes College.

-Students who wish to appeal their admission decision may do so by writing to the Dean of Admission requesting reconsideration.
+Applicants who wish to appeal their admission decision may do so by writing to the Vice President for Enrollment requesting reconsideration.

 Campus Visit and Personal Meeting

 A campus visit is the best way to experience life at Rhodes.
-Students are encouraged to visit between Monday and Friday so that, in addition to a personal meeting with an admission representative or information session and a campus tour, they may attend a class and meet faculty (during the academic year).
-High school seniors and transfer students may also arrange, through the Office of Admission, to spend one night in a residence hall.
+Applicants are encouraged to visit between Monday and Friday so that, in addition to a personal meeting with an admission representative or information session and a campus tour, they may attend a class and meet faculty (during the academic year).

-While on campus, students may participate in an information session or have a personal meeting with an admission representative.
+Virtual visits allow applicants to experience a campus tour, information session, and a meeting with an admission counselor, coach, or faculty member while being remote.
 The Office of Admission is open year round from 8:30 am to 5:00 pm Monday through Friday and on select Saturdays.

 Early Decision Plans

-Students who are certain they want to attend Rhodes may wish to take advantage of either Early Decision I (ED I) or Early Decision II (ED II).
-Under these plans, the student must submit an application for admission, high school transcript (including grades for the first marking period of the senior year), letters of recommendation, standardized test scores and the Early Decision Agreement form by November 1 for Early Decision I or January 1 for Early Decision II.
-The student may apply to other colleges, but not under any other Early Decision Plan.
-If accepted and provided an adequate financial assistance, the applicant agrees to withdraw all applications submitted to other institutions, file no additional applications, and enroll at Rhodes.
+Applicants who are certain they want to attend Rhodes may wish to take advantage of either Early Decision I (ED I) or Early Decision II (ED II).
+Under these plans, the applicant must submit an application for admission, high school transcript (including grades for the first marking period of the senior year), secondary school report, letters of recommendation, and the Early Decision Agreement form by November 1 for Early Decision I or January 15 for Early Decision II.
+Standardized test scores may be submitted by the applicant for consideration.
+The applicant may apply to other colleges, but not under any other Early Decision Plan.
+If accepted and provided adequate financial assistance, the applicant agrees to withdraw all applications submitted to other institutions, file no additional applications, and enroll at Rhodes.

-Early Decision candidates who wish to be considered for need-based financial aid must complete and submit the College Scholarship Service’s PROFILE to the Financial Aid Office by November 1 for Early Decision I and January 1 for Early Decision II in order to determine eligibility for non-federal financial assistance and estimated eligibility for federal financial assistance.
-The financial aid package offered under Early Decision must be verified by filing the Free Application for Federal Student Aid (FAFSA) by March 1.
-This will determine actual eligibility for federal financial assistance.
+Typically, Early Decision applicants who wish to be considered for need-based financial aid must complete and submit the Free Application for Federal Student Aid (FAFSA) to the Office of Financial Aid by November 1 for Early Decision I and November 15 for Early Decision II in order to determine eligibility for non-federal financial assistance as well as for federal and/or state financial assistance.
+For the 2023-24 academic year, Early Decision I applicants will be required to submit the CSS Profile Light given the delayed launch and availability of the FAFSA.
+Applicants interested in receiving federal and state financial aid must submit the FAFSA.

-Early Decision is a binding agreement, designed for students for whom Rhodes is their top college choice.
-If accepted under the Early Decision Plan (and provided with financial assistance considered adequate by the student), the applicant is expected to submit the required deposit (as explained under Enrollment Deposit) by December 15 for Early Decision I and February 15 for Early Decision II.
-Offers of admission and financial aid to accepted students who do not enroll at the college will be rescinded.
+Early Decision is a binding agreement, designed for applicants for whom Rhodes is their top college choice.
+If accepted under the Early Decision Plan (and provided with financial assistance considered adequate by the applicant), the applicant is expected to submit the required deposit (as explained under Enrollment Deposit) by December 1 for Early Decision I and February 15 for Early Decision II.
+Offers of admission and financial aid to accepted applicants who do not enroll at the college will be rescinded.

-If a decision on the student’s application cannot be reached, the student will be notified that the application will be deferred and guaranteed unbiased consideration under Regular Decision.
+If a decision on the application cannot be reached, the applicant will be notified that the application will be deferred and guaranteed unbiased consideration under Regular Decision.

 Early Action Plan

-Students who wish to know of their admission decision earlier in the year but are not prepared to make an enrollment decision prior to May 1 may wish to apply under our Early Action Plan.
-Early Action is an excellent option for students who are comfortable presenting their application earlier in the process.
+Applicants who wish to know of their admission decision earlier in the year but are not prepared to make an enrollment decision prior to May 1 may wish to apply under our Early Action Plan.
+Early Action is an excellent option for applicants who are comfortable presenting their application earlier in the process.

-Under this plan, the student must submit an application for admission, high school transcript, letters of recommendation, and standardized test scores by November 15.
+Under this plan, the applicant must submit an application for admission, high school transcript, secondary school report, and letters of recommendation by November 15.
+Optional standardized test scores, if submitted, must also be provided by November 15.

-Under the Early Action Plan, the admission staff will render an admission decision by January 15.
-Students will be notified of any scholarships or need-based aid they are eligible to receive by February 15.
+Under the Early Action Plan, the Office of Admission will render an admission decision by January 15.
+Applicants will be notified of any scholarships and/or need-based aid they are eligible to receive by January 15.
 Admitted students have until May 1 to submit their enrollment deposit.

-For various reasons, the Admission Committee may choose to defer a student’s application to Regular Decision.
-The student will be notified that the application will be deferred and reconsidered under Regular Decision.
+For various reasons, the Office of Admission may choose to defer an application to Regular Decision.
+The applicant will be notified that the application will be deferred and reconsidered under Regular Decision.

 Regular Decision Plan

-Under this plan, students must submit an application for admission, high school transcript, letters of recommendation, and standardized test scores by January 15.
+Under this plan, applicants must submit an application for admission, high school transcript, secondary school report, and letters of recommendation by January 15.
+Optional standardized test scores, if submitted, must be provided by January 15.

-Regular Decision candidates who wish to be considered for non-federal need-based financial aid must complete and submit the College Scholarship Service’s PROFILE by January 15.
-Regular Decision candidates who wish to be considered for federal financial assistance must complete and submit the Free Application for Federal Student Aid (FAFSA) by January 15.
+Regular Decision applicants who wish to be considered for need-based financial aid must complete and submit the Free Application for Federal Student Aid (FAFSA) by January 15.

-Under the Regular Decision Plan, the admission staff will render an admission decision by April 1.
-Students will also be notified of any scholarships or need-based aid they are eligible to receive by April 1.
-Admitted students have until May 1 to submit their enrollment deposit.
+Under the Regular Decision Plan, the Office of Admission will render an admission decision by April 1.
+Applicants will also be notified of any scholarships and/or need-based aid they are eligible to receive by April 1.
+Admitted applicants have until May 1 to submit their enrollment deposit.

 Early Admission Plan